argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 ## RLHF

-The last part of the fine-tuning process is the part that contains doing Reinforcement Learning with Human Feedback (RLHf).
+The last part of the fine-tuning process is the part that contains doing Reinforcement Learning with Human Feedback (RLHF).
 This is generally done by creating a reward model (RM) to rate responses in alignment with human preferences and afterward using this reward model to fine-tune the LLM with the associated scores.

 ```{note}
 First, create a reward model or heuristic.
 Second, use this as automated procedure during reinforcment learning to align with human preferences.